BIOS3010/Module-11-Genome-Assembly/Exercise2_a_first_look.md

 ### Run the other program also

 If you have run the canu assembly, you could start the flye assembly now, and vise versa.

+### Write your own program to calculate N50

+Use your Python and Biopython knowledge to write a Python program that takes a fasta file with sequences as input, and prints out the N50 for the sequences.